Optimizing wheel loader performance -- an end-to-end approach: Related work

+Models for adapting the loading control to the pile shape have been studied with different approaches.
 In \cite{backman2021continuous}, reinforcement learning was used to train a multiagent system for autonomous control of an underground load-haul-dump (LHD) vehicle using a depth camera, lidar, and force and kinematics sensors.
 One agent was used to select a favorable dig position, given the observed pile shape.
 A second agent had the task of steering the vehicle toward the target position and controlling the forward drive as well as the lift and tilt cylinders to perform bucket filling.
 The agents were trained in a simulated environment to learn control policies designed for high productivity and energy efficiency over multiple loading cycles while also avoiding collisions and wheel slip.
 The system achieved bucket filling with 75\,\% of maximum capacity on average and used 4\,\% less energy by actively selecting favorable dig locations.
 The vehicle was confined to operate in a narrow mine drift with little variability in viable dig position or how to navigate to and from the dump location.
 It is untested how well this approach applies to controlling a wheel loader above ground with much larger action and observation space.

-Multiobjective optimization of an LHD control strategy was explored in \cite{lindmark2018computational} using surrogate models based on data from sequences of simulated loadings in a pile of fragmented rock.
+The study \cite{lindmark2018computational} explored multiobjective optimization of an LHD control strategy using surrogate models based on data from sequences of simulated loadings in a pile of fragmented rock.
 Each simulated sequence used a parameterized dig trajectory planner that adapts to the local pile state.
 Based on many simulations with different parameters, the learned model can identify the loading strategies that ensure high average performance and avoid those that systematically deteriorate the pile state.

 Optimization of the V-shaped transportation path between the dig and dump location has been addressed in several studies, focusing on finding the shortest path with curvature consistent with the vehicle's minimum turning radius \cite{Sarata2005, takei2015simultaneous}, taking into account the vehicle dynamics and construction working site constraints \cite{ALSHAER20135315}, non-uniform trajectories under forward and reverse driving conditions \cite{SHI2020103570}, or minimizing fuel consumption \cite{hong2017path}.
 Time and energy-efficient tracking of a planned path has been explored in several studies using optimal control \cite{NEZHADALI20161,sardarmehni2023path}.